 Now this person might not be the worst kind of person you’ll come across on this list, but they are definitely the most annoying.
 The Up Close and Personal has absolutely no sense of personal space whatsoever.
 You don’t even have to look up to feel their presence.
-You will be standing on the bus, staring at your phone when next thing you know you another body is pressed up against yours, quite literally breathing down your neck.
+You will be standing on the bus, staring at your phone when next thing you know another body is pressed up against yours, quite literally breathing down your neck.
 If you’ve ever wanted to go to second base with a complete stranger, look no further than public transit.
-The worst part about this person is that it doesn’t matter how packed the bus is, because even when there’s empty seats, they will find you and stick to you like a blood-sucking leech.
+The worst part about this person is that it doesn’t matter how packed the bus is, because even when there are empty seats, they will find you and stick to you like a blood-sucking leech.

-This is the person you give that evil glare in the hopes that they get the hint they’re talking way too loud.
+This is the person you give that evil glare to, in the hopes that they get the hint they’re talking way too loud.
 The Megaphone is notorious for calling their friend almost as soon as they sit down, and their conversation will only get louder and more personal the longer they stay on the phone.
 “BECKY GOT HER BANGS CUT?!
 NO!
 SHE LEGIT LOOKS LIKE A SEA SERPENT WITH BANGS.”
 Before long you’ll be hearing about their aunt’s colonoscopy or their recurring yeast infections.
 Be prepared to learn a lot about this person’s life – because nothing is ever off limits.
-Sadly, your death stare will never be enough to get them to hang up or at the very least quiet down.
+Sadly, your death stare will never be enough to get them to hang up, or at the very least quiet down.
 Not even the driver’s hushes are enough to tame this monster.

 The running back

 This person doesn’t usually work alone.
 Instead, a group of running backs will bind together to make sure they don’t give you an inch when the subway doors open.
 The running back is by far the most aggressive of the transit villains, and will guard their place on the train with everything they have.
 If you want even a small shot of getting off at your stop you must find a gap and strike as soon as those doors open.
-An effective method for safely traversing through this sea of unwilling TTC patrons is to use your bag or purse as a shield and charge through the line of defence.
-Beware of elderly people and pregnant women, but anyone else if fair game.
+An effective method for safely traversing through this sea of unwilling subway patrons is to use your bag or purse as a shield and charge through the line of defence.
+Beware of elderly people and pregnant women, but anyone else is fair game.

 The constant cold

 No matter what time of year it is, this person is inescapable.
 Flushed face, runny nose, sunken eyes – this person is a walking virus.
-You don’t have to see them either, for them to make your ride uncomfortable.
+And you don’t have to see them for them to make your ride uncomfortable.
 Instead you can just listen to the sound of them hacking up phlegm and blowing snot into a kleenex for 22 blocks.
 Of course everyone gets sick from time to time, but the worst part about this offender is that they don’t seem to be ashamed of it.
 The Constant Cold let’s it fly – quite literally.
 They refuse to cover their mouth when they cough, leaving you in the path of their flying spit particles.

 One thing’s for sure – public transit is never boring.